szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 1. Understand what your code is doing step by step.

 With a logical error, code behavior is unpredictable.
 A loop may never happen, it may never end, or it might sometimes work right and sometimes not.
 The key to finding logic errors is to predict why the code is doing what it's doing and why it's not doing what you want.
-Follow through your code step by step, identifying key changes of behavior.
+Follow through your code step by step, identifying _key changes of behavior_.

-2. Form a hypothesis or two before looking at any code.
+2. Form a hypothesis or two before looking at the code.

 Think about what is wrong before you look over the code.
-Try to describe in plain English what is going wrong.
+Try to describe in plain English (or etc.) what is going wrong.
 Go through this process before you look at code because the moment you see code, you'll start worrying about details rather than thinking about the bigger picture.
-Logic errors are almost always about logic, and no amount of staring at code will show you logic errors, nor will a debugger spot them for you.
+Logic errors are almost always about _logic_, and no amount of staring at code will show you the error, nor will a debugger spot it for you.

 3. Resolve syntax errors.